Last updated January 2023 | Contact | Privacy Policy

 Courtesy Manchester Library & Information Service

-This class indicator contrasts sharply with the education of the northern sector of the city.
-By the turn of the century The Jews School in Derby Street had a child population of 2,000 (Williams, 1988, p.63).
-Unlike the non-Jewish preparatory schools in Didsbury that placed emphasis on academic attainment, The Jews School ‘reflected working-class needs’ (Williams, 1976, p.
+This class indicator contrasts sharply with the educational profile of the northern sector of the city.
+By the turn of the century, The Jews School on Derby Street had a child population of 2,000 (Williams, 1988, p.63).
+Unlike the non-Jewish preparatory schools in Didsbury, which emphasised academic attainment, The Jews School ‘reflected working-class needs’ (Williams, 1976, p.
 330).
-Girls were encouraged to develop domestic skills and the boys were prepared for apprenticeship schemes.
+Girls were encouraged to develop domestic skills, while boys were prepared for apprenticeship schemes.

-In contrast to the occupations found in Williams’ research, of which 75% were working-class (Class 111 or IV) ‘immigrant’ trades (33% being tailors), the occupations and lifestyles of the Didsbury Jews indicate that 36% belonged to Class 1, 56% to Class 11 and only 8% to Class 111 of Armstrong’s classification.
-Only 5% of the Jews in William’s study belonged to Class 1 and 8% to Class 11; as little as 4% kept servants and 33% lived in Cheetham Hill’s ghetto area.
+In contrast to the occupations identified in Williams’ research, in which 75% were working-class (Class III or IV) ‘immigrant’ trades (33% being tailors), the occupations and lifestyles of the Didsbury Jews indicate that 36% belonged to Class I, 56% to Class II, and only 8% to Class III of Armstrong’s classification.
+Only 5% of the Jews in Williams’ study belonged to Class I and 8% to Class II; as little as 4% kept servants and 33% lived in the Cheetham Hill ghetto area.

 Occupation